fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/GySkt/) to edit the above chart.

-## Configure the number of major and minor tick marks
+## Configure the Number of Major and Minor Tick Marks

 Based on the data you provide, the gauge automatically decides the number of major and minor tick marks to render.
 However, you can use the following attributes to explicitly specify the number of major and minor tick marks: